sigasi/sigasi_insights/content/manual/eclipse/opening.md

 * `-Dcom.sigasi.hdt.disableAutomaticTutorial` : suppress the creation of the [*tutorial projects*]({{< ref "/tutorial.md" >}}) in empty workspaces.
 * `-Dswt.chromium.path=/home/user/blub` : extract the Chromium binaries in `blub`

+An overview of all Eclipse runtime options can be found in the [Eclipse documentation](https://help.eclipse.org/latest/index.jsp?topic=%2Forg.eclipse.platform.doc.isv%2Freference%2Fmisc%2Fruntime-options.html).

 # External Files

 You can edit VHDL files without setting up a project.